ChilliTech/Matrixr/README.md

 * A prompt to change the resolution of geometric shapes.
 * An easier way to change an object's transforms without having to use the properties menu.

+# Usage
+Matrixr was designed to be very easy to use.
+You can either download the project & run the index.html file, or you can just view the project via Github pages - https://chillitech.github.io/Matrixr/.

 # Contributing
 I would be grateful if you were able to contribute in any way!
 Feel free to either find something to help with in the projects board - or if you would prefer to do something else, just open a new issue, and assign yourself to it.
 Please also feel free to post any questions or comments in the "discussions" section!